- Trip Outline

 Here, you will accommodate in a 3* hotel.
 At 7 PM, join us at Bran Castle.
-Meet us at the entrance and then take advantage of our skip the line service and avoid the long lines.
-After that, go on a unique night tour of the castle, followed by an unforgettable After Party in the grounds of the castle.
+Meet us at the entrance and then take advantage of our skip the ticket office line service and avoid the long lines.
+After that, go on a unique night tour of the castle, followed by an unforgettable After Party on the grounds of the castle.

 Next, explore Sinaia, the most famous Romanian mountain resort.
 Visit Pelisor Castle and then return to Bucharest.
 Because of traffic conditions, you will reach our capital late in the evening (our estimate is about 7 PM based on last year's statistics).
 Our guide drops you off at the airport or at Moxa Boutique hotel.